Azpect3120/Java-Command-Line-Interpreter/readme.md

 - newfile {name} {fileExtension}: *create a new file at the current path (file name and extension cannot include spaces)*
 - delpath {dirName/fileName}: *deletes the dir/file at the given path*
 - rename {newDirName/newFileName}: *renames the current directory or file (include file extension in the file name)*
+- open: *opens the current directory or file in the desktops default application*

 ## **File Editor Commands**